awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PlacementStrategies`  <a name="cfn-ecs-service-placementstrategies"></a>
 The placement strategy objects to use for tasks in your service\.
-You can specify a maximum of five strategy rules per service\.
-For more information, see [Task Placement Strategies](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-strategies.html) in the *Amazon Elastic Container Service Developer Guide*\.
+You can specify a maximum of 5 strategy rules for each service\.
 *Required*: No
 *Type*: List of [PlacementStrategy](aws-properties-ecs-service-placementstrategy.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)